 For more information on the new FMLA forms, visit:

 Premier HR Solutions is an Austin based HR consulting company providing human resource services to emerging companies.
 Whether your company employs 5 people or 500, we can provide additional human resource assistance to help you grow or manage your business.
 If you have any questions about this topic or any other HR or recruiting-related questions, we are happy to help.
-Click on the link below to learn more about our services and to receive a host of complimentary HR resources.
+Click on the link below to schedule a free consultation today.